-- Repair or replace comfort mats or other types of "homemade" mats when they become loose, damaged or misused. - Set an example and set the expectation that spills are to be cleaned up immediately (regardless of the source or who actually spilled the material). - Make sure to use proper signage and block off areas that are wet or in the process of being cleaned or dried. - Replace or recondition sidewalks, stairs and parking lots that are in need of repair. - In snowy and icy conditions ensure that parking areas and sidewalks are properly cleared, shoveled and de-iced and that employees wear proper footwear when walking to/from vehicles. - Eliminate poor housekeeping habits, such as deferring clean-up until the end of the shift, especially in areas of high foot traffic. - Ensure that workers wear the right footwear for the task.
+- Repair or replace comfort mats or other types of "homemade" mats when they become loose, damaged or misused. - Set an example and set the expectation that spills are to be cleaned up immediately (regardless of the source or who actually spilled the material). - Use proper signage and block off areas that are wet or in the process of being cleaned or dried. - Replace or recondition sidewalks, stairs and parking lots that are in need of repair. - Ensure that parking areas and sidewalks are properly cleared. - Eliminate poor housekeeping habits, such as deferring clean-up until the end of the shift, especially in areas of high foot traffic.